erdnaxe/ghostream/README.md

 ### With a web browser and WebRTC

 Ghostream expose a web server on `0.0.0.0:8080` by default.
-By opening this in a browser, you will be able to get instructions on how to stream, and if you happen `/streamname` to the URL, then you will be able to watch the stream named `streamname`.
+By opening this in a browser, you will be able to get instructions on how to stream, and if you append `/streamname` to the URL, then you will be able to watch the stream named `streamname`.

 The web player also integrates a side widget that is configurable.